NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

                 upper_thresh = 0.8)

 Now we have manually set the parameters that were default for our first plot.
-Note, that here is also a lower and a middle threshold, the order matters so always use the relevant parameter (for parameters, check transition_dates())
+Note, that here is also a lower and a middle threshold parameter, the order matters so always use the relevant parameter (for parameters, check transition_dates())

 Now we can again plot the annual pattern with the transition dates.